-Let me start by saying that modern cloth diapering has absolutely nothing to do with how your grandma used to cloth diaper.
+Let me start by saying that modern cloth diapering has absolutely nothing to do with how your grandma used to cloth diapers.
 The safety pins and huge handkerchiefs are no longer a requirement.
 Let’s look at the top things you might look at when considering the switch:

 Is cloth diapering better for your baby?

 Once you start cloth diapering, your baby’s cute bum will thank you as it waves goodbye to the ton of harmful chemicals regular diapers have.
 The materials that compose cloth diapers are mostly natural, especially those that come in contact with your baby’s skin.
 Here are the most commonly used ones:

 - Cotton – cotton-based fabrics are widely used in making cloth diapers.
 It’s a natural fabric that’s easy to use, washes and dries nicely, and has medium but fast absorbency.
 You can choose organic cotton if you want to make sure that no toxic substances were used in production.

 - Hemp – typically blended with cotton.
 Hemp is also a natural fiber and is considered one of the most sustainable crops in the textile industry.
 Plus, it can hold a lot of liquid.
 The only cons to it would be that it has a slow absorbency rate and tends to dry slowly.
 You can overcome this by placing a hemp doubler under a faster absorbing material.

 - Bamboo – this is a highly absorbent material.
 Many parents find it to be softer than cotton or hemp, so you can use it directly on your baby’s skin.

 - Polyester – a man-made material, often referred to as microfiber.
 It is quite absorbent but it does wear out over time.
 Also, make sure not to put it directly against your baby’s skin.